ewang458/NREIP/README.md

 Make sure to change the paths in the files after copying the code.

 TODO:
-- work on the gnu python block in the GNU_work folder
+- work on the gnu python block in the GNU_work folder (PRIORITY)
-- ask about the purpose of the gnu block system
+- if i have time find a way to 'randomize' the training and testing datasets?

 GNU Radio system:
 continous real-time signal-> get 7 second 16kHz sample -> run through model -> final classification Run the sample parsing in 1 second increments for overlap in sounds, any chains of the same classification means that class of audio occurred for that duration

+BIG ISSUES:
+- latency budget
+- multi window inference
+- single label or multi on each sample?
+- thresholds per class for identification?
+- train dist log mel may differ from irl audio
+- shorter sounds may be diluted in a 7second clip
+- buffering, back-pressure.
+Need a buffer ring, preallocate tensors?
+- resampling to ensure 16kHz?
+- switch from librosa to torchaudio for GNU radio?
+- use tensorRT?
+- add hysteresis params